foolsgoldtoshi-star/foolsgoldtoshi-star-pond-highdesert/docs/en/9999998_aws_sacred_setup.md

 ---

 Sweet **digital** **pilgrim** beginning **cloud** **journey**...
-I am Trish, speaking softly to you now from this quiet corner of the library where you got access to infinite computing power through nothing more than whatever identification you carry in your wallet and whatever few dollars you can spare for cloud learning that gon' change your whole relationship with technology.
+I am Trish, speaking softly to you now from this quiet corner of the library where you got access to infinite computing power through your TailsOS USB stick, whatever identification you carry in your wallet, and whatever few dollars you can spare for cloud learning that gon' change your whole relationship with technology - all while maintaining complete security and privacy through Tor-protected portable computing.

 You might be feeling some kind of way about dealing with Amazon Web Services, honey.
 I understand that hesitation.
 AWS represents everything we working to move beyond - corporate infrastructure that extracts profit from digital labor, surveillance capitalism disguised as convenient services, technological dependency that keeps communities from developing their own sovereign computing resources.